Kent State Golden Flashes men's golf: NCAA tournament

-The NCAA Division I Men's Golf Championships debuted in 1939 and the Flashes made their first appearance in 1947.
+The NCAA Division I men's golf championship debuted in 1939 and the Flashes made their first appearance in 1947.
 Initially, the tournament consisted of only the championship rounds, with regional rounds added in 1989.
 Through the 2024–25 season, Kent State has 37 total appearances in the tournament with 22 appearances in the championship round.
 Since the start of regional play, Kent State has advanced to the championship round 15 times and won three regional titles through 2020.
 They have three top-ten finishes in the championship round: a tie for 5th in 2012, 6th in 2008, and 9th in 2000.